Merging Rate of Opinions via Optimal Transport on Random Measures: Merging rate of Bayesian nonparametric models

-In this section we study the impact of the parameters of the Dirichlet process, corresponding to a normalized gamma CRM, by studying the OT distance between scaled posteriors.
-To this end, we first show that the posterior is a Cox CRM and find its corresponding scaled version (Lemma~\ref{th:gamma_cox}).
-Then, we prove a number of finite-sample and asymptotic properties for the OT distance (Proposition~\ref{th:wass_dp_posteriori}), making strong use of the analysis \emph{a priori} in Proposition~\ref{th:dp_prior}.
-This will allow to us to state unprecedented conclusions about the merging rate of opinions (Corollary~\ref{th:dp_merging}) and study its finite-sample behaviour.
+In this section we study the impact of the parameters of the Dirichlet process, which is a normalized gamma CRM, by studying the OT distance between scaled posteriors.
+We first show that the posterior is a Cox CRM and find its corresponding scaled version (Lemma~\ref{th:gamma_cox}).
+Then, we prove several finite-sample and asymptotic properties for the OT distance (Proposition~\ref{th:wass_dp_posteriori}).
+This allows us to state new conclusions about the merging rate of opinions (Corollary~\ref{th:dp_merging}) and study its finite-sample behavior.

 First of all we show that the posterior is a Cox CRM.
-This result builds on Theorem~\ref{th:lijoi_pruenster}, by further showing that the jumps $J_i^{U}$ are infinitely divisible, and can thus be included in the random L\'evy intensity, as shown in Lemma~\ref{th:id_jumps} in Section~\ref{sec:proofs_4.2}.\\
+This result builds on Theorem~\ref{th:lijoi_pruenster}, by further showing that the jumps $J_i^{U}$ are infinitely divisible, and can thus be included in the random L\'evy intensity, as shown in Lemma SM4 in the Supplementary Material \citep{CatalanoLavenant2025proofs}.

 \begin{lemma} Let $\crm$ be a gamma CRM of parameters $(\alpha,P_0)$.
-Then $\crm^*$ is a Cox CRM and $\crm^*\s$ is a scaled gamma CRM with canonical L\'evy intensity $ \ddr \nu^* (s,x) = \rho^* (s) \ddr s \, \ddr P_0^*(x)$, where
+Then $\crm^*$ is a Cox CRM and $\crm^*\s$ is a scaled gamma CRM with canonical L\'evy intensity $ \ddr \nu^* \s (s,x) = \rho^* (s) \ddr s \, \ddr P_0^*(x)$, where

 \end{lemma}